alexshwe1/operating-systems-projects/Parallel Sort/README.md

 Sorting, or alphabetizing as we called it as a child, is still a critical task for data-intensive applications, including databases, spreadsheets, and many other data-oriented applications.
-In this project, I be built a high-performance parallel sort.
+In this project, I built a high-performance parallel sort.

 There were three specific objectives to this assignment: